 The bracelet is on 2 stretch cords (these likely have been replaced and are not the originals).
 There are 8 flat baleen beads and 3 carved ivory beads.
 This has a 9" diameter, beads vary slightly in size but the 4 back baleen beads are roughly 1/2" x 1/2" .. the front 4 baleen beads are roughly 3/4" x 3/4" and the carved ivory beads are roughly 1/2" across and 3/4" long.
 The baleen beads are about 1/8" deep ... the carvings on the ivory beads extends the depth to about 1/2".
 Dogs are about 1/2" long, dogsled is about 3/4" long.

-PLEASE NOTE: - currently California and New Jersey ban the sale of ALL ivory - so these can not be sold or shipped to anyone in either state.
+PLEASE NOTE: - currently California, New Jersey, New York, New Hampshire, Illinois, and Hawaii, Nevada ban the sale of ALL ivory - so these can not be sold or shipped to anyone in either state.
 Should you live in one of these states and purchase this - I will not ship to you, I will refund your purchase price.....and relist this item...
 (And no international sales either - as many countries prohibit purchase/sale of any ivory)